-The Land Registry says prices rose by nearly 10% year-on-year in March, but experts think we're unlikely to see such rapid rises as 2022 progresses.
+The Land Registry says prices rose by 12% year-on-year in April, but experts think we're unlikely to see such rapid rises in the second half of 2022.

 Here, Which? analyses what's happening to house prices and explains whether now is a good time to get on to the property ladder.

 The stamp duty holiday meant buyers in England and Northern Ireland could save up to £15,000 in tax if they bought a home before the end of June, or up to £2,500 if they bought before the end of September.

 The number of property purchases peaked around these deadlines, but the number of sales each month is now much closer to pre-pandemic levels.
 Data from HMRC shows around 109,000 transactions went through in May.